gkobilansky/santas-specialties/site/content/menu/eggplant-parmesan.md

 ---
-title: "Eggplant parmesan"
+title: 'Eggplant Parmigiana '
-description: "this is a description"
+description: this is a description
-price: "55"
+price: '55'
-type: "entree"
+type: entree
 ---